Elemento-Modular-Cloud/elemento-fastlog/README.md

 - `DEBUG`
 - `UI`

+The global log level can be set modifying the `logLevel`variable value accordingly.

 Excluding the log level argument, the method signature is the same as for the standard python `print` function.

 ```